Echoes of Shakespeare curse as Omicron hits Macbeth cast

 Macbeth cluster connected to supermarket staffer

-While Foodstuffs have neither confirmed nor denied the information, they advised that "any team members who return a positive Covid-19 result are stood down".
+While Foodstuffs has neither confirmed nor denied the information, they advised that "any team members who return a positive Covid-19 result are stood down".

 "Our stores are currently working to traffic light system, red, which means the store has been cleaned multiple times throughout the day, has increased sanitation procedures, we're all keeping a 1.5m physical distance, there's mask-wearing for customers (unless exempt), and all our team members wear masks while they're working," Emma Wooster, corporate affairs manager Foodstuffs NZ, said.

-Wooster asked shoppers to continue to shop normally and to stay home if they are feeling unwell.
+Wooster asked shoppers to continue to shop normally and to stay home if they were feeling unwell.

 New World Kerikeri was a location of interest on Saturday, January 22, 4.45pm-6.05pm; Wednesday, January 26, 12pm-10pm; and Saturday, January 29, 12.58pm-1.15pm.